XmasRights/XmasRights.github.io/_posts/2017-01-07-Fibonacci.md

     precondition(n >= 0)

     if (n == 0 || n == 1) { return 1 }
     return fibonacci(n: n-1) + fibonacci(n: n-2)
 }
 {% endhighlight %}

 That's it.
-Three little lines, and one of those most bad programmers don't even bother with.
+Three little lines, one of which most bad programmers don't even bother with.

 There's also the iterative approach, which is far less attractive:
 {% highlight swift linenos %}